Trump files lawsuit to keep Jan. 6 documents from Congress

 Trump’s suit quotes from the U.S. Supreme Court’s 2020 ruling in a case by House committees seeking the then-sitting president’s tax returns and other financial records.
 But that case involved courts enforcing a congressional subpoena.
 The high court in that case directed lower courts t o apply a balancing test to determine whether to turn over the records — it’s still pending.

-The lawsuit came the day before the Jan.
-6 committee was scheduled to vote on whether to recommend criminal contempt charges against former White House adviser Steve Bannon after he defied a subpoena.

-While Bannon has said he needs a court order before complying with his subpoena, former White House Chief of Staff Mark Meadows and former White House and Pentagon aide Kashyap Patel are negotiating with the committee.
-It is unclear whether a fourth former White House aide, Dan Scavino, will comply.
+White House spokesman Mike Gwin said, “As President Biden determined, the constitutional protections of executive privilege should not be used to shield information that reflects a clear and apparent effort to subvert the Constitution itself.”

-Associated Press Writers Mary Clare Jalonick, Nomaan Merchant and Zeke Miller contributed to this report.
+Associated Press Writers Mary Clare Jalonick, Nomaan Merchant and Eric Tucker contributed to this report.

 Associated Press